hemanta212/blogger-cli/docs/export.md

 ```
 blogger export -b <blogname> blog_layout
 ```
-You can also specify a custom folder using -o option.
-It is relative from blog root folder however you can alsospecify other folder using absolute path from begining.
+You can  specify a custom folder using -o option.
+It is relative from blog root folder.
+However, you can also specify other folder using absolute path from begining.
 ```
 blogger export -b <blogname> blog_layout -o test/
 blogger export -b <blogname> blog_layout -o ~/my_website_folder/test/